CouncilofLorien/counciloflorien.github.io/about.md

 ### About

 The ***Council of Lórien*** is the official U.S. sanctioning body for the _Middle-earth collectible card game_.
 The Council of Lórien was operated by Iron Crown Enterprises between 1996 and 1999.
-It is now the operated by the U.S. _MECCG_ playersgroup.
+The _Council of Laurelindórenan Lindelorendor Malinornélion Ornemalin_ is now the operated by the ents of the U.S. _Middle-earth_ playersgroup.

 The ***Counsel of Lórien*** is the chief archivist for the _Middle-earth collectible card game_.